 Some people prefer their meat on the rare side.
-But as a registered dietitian, I want my patients to be aware that tasting or eating undercooked meat can cause food poisoning.
-It’s important to understand what “undercooked” really means as it applies to different meats and cuts.
+“As a registered dietitian, I want my patients to be aware that tasting or eating undercooked meat can cause food poisoning.
+It’s important to understand what ‘undercooked’ really means as it applies to different meats and cuts,” says dietitian Laura Jeffers, MEd, RD, LD.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy